-- The extent of compliance with and relevance of, policies, standards, plans and procedures established by the Council and the extent of compliance with external laws and regulations, including reporting requirements of regulatory bodies; - The extent to which the assets and interests are acquired economically, used efficiently, accounted for and safeguarded from losses of all kinds arising from waste, extravagance, inefficient administration, poor value for money, fraud or other cause, and that adequate business continuity plans exist; - The suitability, accuracy, reliability and integrity of financial and other management information and the means used to identify, measure, clarify and report such information; - The integrity of processes and systems, including those under development, to ensure that controls offer adequate protection against error, fraud and loss of all kinds; and that the process aligns with the Council's strategic goals; - The follow-up action taken to remedy weaknesses identified by Internal Audit review, ensuring that good practice is identified and communicated widely; - The operation of the Council's corporate governance arrangements; and - The potential within the Council for fraud and other violations through the analysis of systems of control in high-risk operations. - 5.2 The Internal Audit service completes advisory / consultancy work in agreement with Chief Officers and Senior Accountable Officers by responding to requests for audit reviews and by contributing to projects and working groups throughout the Authority. - 5.3 Where the Authority has entered into a partnership with other organisations the partnership arrangement will be subject to review.
-In addition, where the Council is the lead authority of a partnership or collaboration, the work undertaken will be subject to review by Flintshire Internal Audit.
+- Risks relating to the achievement of the Council's strategic objectives are appropriately identified and managed. - The actions of Council officers and contractors are in compliance with policies, procedures, and applicable laws and regulations, including reporting requirements of regulatory bodies. - The results of operations or programs are consistent with established goals and objectives. - Operations or programs are being carried out effectively and efficiently. - Established processes and systems enable compliance with the policies, procedures, laws, and regulations that could significantly impact the Council. - The extent to which the assets and interests are acquired economically, used efficiently, accounted for and safeguarded from losses of all kinds arising from waste, extravagance, inefficient administration, poor value for money, fraud or other cause, and that adequate business continuity plans exist; - The suitability, accuracy, reliability and integrity of financial and other management information and the means used to identify, measure, clarify and report such information...; - The integrity of processes and systems, including those under development, to ensure that controls offer adequate protection against error, fraud and loss of all kinds; and that the process aligns with the Council's strategic goals; - The follow-up action taken to remedy weaknesses identified by linternal Aaudit review is effective, ensuring that good practice is identified and communicated widely;.

+- The operation of the Council's corporate governance arrangements are robust and are operating effectively.; and - The potential within the Council for fraud and other violations is appropriately managed through the analysis of systems of control in high-risk operations. - 5.2 The linternal Aaudit service completes advisory / consultancy work in agreement with Chief Officers and Senior Accountable Officers by responding to requests for audit reviews and by contributing to projects and working groups throughout the Council. - 5.3 Where the Council has entered into a partnership with other organisations the partnership arrangement will be subject to review.
+In addition, where the Council is the lead authority of a partnership or collaboration, the work undertaken will be subject to review by Flintshire Internal Audit. - 5.4 The Internal Audit, Performance & Risk Manager also coordinates activities, where possible, and considers relying upon the work of other internal and external assurance and consulting service providers as needed.
+This reliance can be used to form the annual audit opinion